 a.
-The City will work with adjacent municipalities, The Indigenous Nations and the Province to support and facilitate connectivity of ecological connections, parks and pathways that cross municipal boundaries.
+The City will work with adjacent municipalities, Indigenous peoples and the Province to support and facilitate connectivity of ecological connections, parks and pathways that cross municipal boundaries.

 See Chapter 7 for details on timelines, financial impacts, and implementation.

 Park Provision